nbrest/kamehouse/README.md

 *********************
 # ChangeLog:
+#### v0.17
+- Added cobertura to the build process to maintain a minimum test coverage
+- Added backend functionality to shutdown the pc, cancel a scheduled shutdown or check the status of a shutdown command
+- Added backend functionality to get the list of my video playlists
+- Added backend functionality to start, stop and get the status of a local VLC player
+- Added test page to test new apis
+- Added test page to control a local VLC player
 #### v0.16
 - Added backend functionality to support multiple VLC Players and register them in the application
 #### v0.15